Invasive Spartina Eradication

 Our outreach program includes community presentations.
 Some recorded sessions are available to watch.
 Upcoming presentation dates will also be posted here.

-- Dec.
-9, 2021 – Presentation for CNPS – Yerba Buena Chapter.
-View a recording of the talk by Monitoring Program Manager Tobias Rohmer and Biologist Lindsay Faye Domecus.
+- May 18, 2023 – Golden Gate Audubon Society.
+View a recording of the talk by Monitoring Program Manager Tobias Rohmer and Environmental Biologist Lindsay Faye Domecus (available on the website for a limited time).

 - October 20, 2022 – Two presentations at the CNPS Conference in San Jose.
 View a recording of the presentation by Debra Ayres (CNPS El Dorado Chapter, University of California, Davis, retired).
 She gives historical context on the hybrid Spartina invasion of San Francisco Bay.
 Also view a recording of the presentation by Restoration Program Manager Jeanne Hammond and Biologist/Geneticist Brian Ort.

-- November 14, 2022 – Presentation for CNPS – Marin Chapter.
-View a recording of the presentation by ISP Treatment Program Manager Drew Kerr and biologist Simon Gunner.
+- July 14, 2021 – CNPS – Santa Clara Valley Chapter.
+View a recording of the talk by Restoration Program Manager Jeanne Hammond and Biologist Lindsay Faye Domecus.

 Outreach emails share seasonal progress.
 Join the ISP Email List to receive updates.